avaneev/prvhash/README.md

 ```

 Note that such minimal 1-hashword PRNG is most definitely not
-cryptographically secure: its state can be solved by a SAT solver pretty fast;
+cryptographically-secure: its state can be solved by a SAT solver pretty fast;
 this applies to other structuring ("parallel", "fused", multiple hashwords;
 with daisy-chaining being harder to solve).
 The known way to make PRNG
 considerably harder to solve for a SAT solver, with complexity corresponding
 to system's size, is to combine two adjacent PRNG outputs via XOR operation;
-this obviously has a speed impact, and produces output with more than 1
+this obviously has a speed impact and produces output with more than 1
 solution (most probably, 2).
 This, however, does not measurably increase the
 probability of PRNG output overlap, which stays below
 1/2<sup>sys_size_bits</sup>; in tests, practically undetectable.